Menditect/documentation/docs/application-revision.md

 ## Definition

-An Application Revision is a development version of a Mendix application.
+An Application Revision is a development version of a Mendix [Application](application).
 Revisions are created when Mendix model changes are commited in Mendix Studio Pro or Mendix Studio.

 See [Mendix documentation](https://docs.mendix.com) for more information about revisions.